tnscorcoran/openshift-operators/README.md

 oc get gogs gogs-server -o yaml
 ```

-This *parent referencing* allows us to delete the entire dependency tree just by deleting the top level entity.
-This is a useful automation feature
+This *parent referencing* allows us to delete the entire dependency tree just by deleting the top level entity - a useful automation feature.
 Let's delete our 2 gogs servers and watch their dependant Postgres DBs being deleted:

 ```